 Well, this is an exciting couple of weeks for space news.
 First, NASA’s Parker Solar Probe which launched from Cape Canaveral on August 12th, 2018 to study both the sun’s corona and the mysteries of the solar winds reactivated its instruments on May 9 to collect and transmit data for its 5th orbit around the sun.
 On June 7th, this particular orbit will get within 11.6 million miles from the Sun’s surface.
 In space terms, that’s close.
 In fact, it’s the closet a manmade craft has ever gotten to the sun.
 It is relaying huge amounts of data on how far out the solar winds travel as well as new data on coronal mass ejections (an eruption of “magnetized plasma” from the sun’s corona) which can interfere with earth’s communications and satellites.

-Wanting to capture the imagination of the general public about six months before that launch, NASA requested that people submit their names to them and those names would then be placed on a memory card inside the craft to send off into space.
+NASA wanted to capture the imagination of the general public, so six months before that launch, they requested that people submit their names to them and those names would be placed on a memory card inside the craft to send off into space.
 It was an opportunity to “touch” a star.
 A total of 1,137,202 names were submitted.
 Naturally, I joined in on the fun.
 According to their press release “three months before the scheduled launch…the card was mounted on a plaque bearing a dedication to and a quote from the mission’s namesake, heliophysicist Eugene Parker, who first theorized the existence of the solar wind.”
 I received this certification that I was officially on board:

 I like to think a tiny, tiny piece of me is up there in the galaxy.
 My friends tease me that any space aliens will have a specific list of names to look for when they arrive.
 For some reason, I find that hysterically funny.